Team: 1 ( just me )

 Through iteration of the original design, I have created an app that stays within the perimeters of its chosen patterns, more fully embodies its brand, and is an exciting twist on the original.
 The cards stack but still offer enough room for readability and a generous touch target for those cards in the middle of the stack.
 A card in the middle of the stack can be accessed with a single tap and unlocked with just one more tap, minimizing the amount of actions needed.
 The ellipsis in the upper right corner of each card offers a deeper dive into the functions offered for each lock.
 At the top of each individual lock's page, just under the address, can be found the new lock/unlock interaction.
-Just between the two options is the refresh button.
-This button allows the app to reinitialize to the current state on the lock in the case that the lock was changed manually.
+Between the two options is the refresh button.
+This button allows the app to reinitialize to the current state (locked/unlocked) of the lock in the case that the lock was changed manually.
 On this page you will also find Lock settings, notes, and the locks geographic location.

 The settings page offers basic functions: the account holders name and details, additional settings, a contact page, and a logout button.

 You may have noticed, in the navigation bar, that two different sections contain cards: Locks and Keys.
 This is part of the additional functionality provided by Veratize that will be discussed in the next iteration of this case study.
-For now, please enjoy the images below, along with the link to the interactive prototype

 What's an app without a loading screen animation?
 Following a similar process as above, I explored what a loading page for Veratize might look like, then created it.